hmgene/mudcookies/README.md

 - To make all bioinformaticians and collaborators happy in single-cell study

 ## Our Missions
-- To setup single-cell data workflow
+- To make pipelines for single-cell data analysis
-- To make synthetic single-cell data for free for all!!
+- To make synthetic data

 <figure>
 <img src="https://github.com/hmgene/mudcookies/blob/main/test/Screen%20Shot%202020-12-19%20at%208.34.18%20PM.png" width="100" height="120">